UrbanInstitute/quick-quiz/README.md

   * True
   - False

 3) What shade of white is this unicorn?
   - Marshmallow
   * Moon glow
   - Egg shell

+  // this image will appear along with
+  // the question pompt
   (image) unicorn.jpg
 ```

 Then, parse it into a json file using `quiz_questions.py`...